-A significant portion of the outstanding Loans are now subject to voluntary prepayment by the respective Borrowers at any time and, additionally, numerous loans will become subject to voluntary prepayment by the Borrowers prior to the optional redemption date.
+A significant portion of the outstanding Loans are now subject to voluntary prepayment by the respective Borrowers at any time and, additionally, numerous loans will become subject to voluntary prepayment by the Borrowers prior to the optional redemption date, although voluntary prepayment of the 2012B Loan will not be permitted until ten (10) years following the Closing, as described in "Part I - CERTAIN PROGRAM ASSUMPTIONS - The 2012B Loan - Prepayment Lock-Out."
 Voluntary prepayments may result from a refinancing provided by any source, including the Authority.
 Involuntary prepayments may also be made on the Loans as a result of damage or destruction of the housing facilities, or acceleration or sale of a Loan in the event of a Borrower default.
 Any Loan or Authority Project is also subject without restriction to voluntary sale, assignment or other disposition.